 Today, the chapter is comprised of an outstanding group of women involved in various extracurricular activities and fields of study.
 Because of our founder’s beliefs, our group believes in fostering a strong sisterhood of unconditional friendship of extraordinary women from all walks of life.

 While our philanthropies have changed - Sharsheret and Elizabeth Glaser Pediatric AIDS Foundation - our dedication to hold events each semester to support them has not.
 We continue to serve at community service events, work together at weekly pset parties, and host sisterhood events and retreats to strengthen our bonds of sisterhood.
 We continue to support the ideals and traditions of both the national sorority and our local chapter.

-We were historically founded as a culturally Jewish sorority.
-We hold Bread Bash at the end of Passover, hold events that celebrate our Jewish heritage, and recognize other Jewish holidays.
-You definitely do not need to be Jewish to join AEPhi, you just need to be accepting and respectful of people with different beliefs.
+Historically, we were founded as a culturally Jewish sorority.
+We hold Bread Bash at the end of Passover, an event where we celebrate the end of Passover with lots of delicious leavened bread, and we hold other events that celebrate our Jewish heritage, including recognizing other Jewish holidays.
+You definitely do not need to be Jewish to join AEPhi; you just need to be accepting and respectful of people with different beliefs.